fabriguespe/xmtp-subscribe-push-demo/README.md

 #### Subscription

 Users can subscribe or unsubscribe to receive simulated push notifications.
 The subscriber count is displayed on the main screen.
-Here's a simple example of how to use the subscribe component:
+Here's a simple example of how to use an implementation of our subscribe component:

 **Properties:**